 When hunting from a tree stand, these angles are the most common.
 The arrow rest should also support right angled placements.
 This placement proves useful when hunting from the ground.

-The top arrow rest for hunters must support very dynamic angles.
+The best arrow rest for hunters must support very dynamic angles.
 The competitive archer, on the other hand, is less demanding on angles.
 All shots will be fired from the ground.
 Durability is another demand that sets the two shooters apart.
 An arrow rest must be durable to handle all the strains of a hunt.
 Bow fishing, for example, involves wrestling with prey.

 The big game hunter and competitive archer do not have much concern for durability.
 Finally, the noise level is crucial to a hunter.
 Competitive archery raises no such concerns.
 Deer, for example, have learned to jump the rope.
 They tighten their muscles and crouch at the snap of the bowstring.
 This split second decision has ruined many a hunter’s shots.